Whiplash (Marvel Comics): Mark Scarlotti

-Mark Scarlotti is originally a gifted electrical technician at Stark International's Cincinnati branch, but desires a life of luxury and becomes a professional criminal.
-With a costume and a sophisticated metal whip of his own design, the character becomes Whiplash, a weapons designer, special agent, and assassin for the criminal organization the Maggia.
+Marco "Mark" Scarlotti is originally a gifted electrical technician at Stark International's Cincinnati branch, but desires a life of luxury and becomes a professional criminal.
+With a costume and a sophisticated metal whip of his own design, Scarlotti becomes Whiplash, a weapons designer, special agent, and assassin for the criminal organization the Maggia.
 On behalf of the Maggia, Whiplash fights the hero Iron Man – secretly inventor Tony Stark and Scarlotti's former employer – and A.I.M. agents attacking a Maggia gambling ship.

 Scarlotti is assigned to work undercover for the Maggia at Stark International's Cincinnati plant, and becomes Head of Research.
 As Whiplash, Scarlotti then has another inconclusive battle with Iron Man and flees the scene, quitting the Maggia.
-Whiplash, together with fellow supervillains the Melter and the Man-Bull, are recruited by the other-dimensional villain the Black Lama to form a team named the Death Squad and fight Iron Man.
-They enter a "War of the Super-Villains" to win the Black Lama's Golden Globe of Power, but are all defeated.
+Whiplash, together with fellow supervillains Melter and Man-Bull, is recruited by the other-dimensional villain Black Lama to form a team named the Death Squad and fight Iron Man.
+The three villains enter a "War of the Super-Villains" to win the Black Lama's Golden Globe of Power, but are all defeated.

-Whiplash rejoins the Maggia and battles the heroes Spider-Man and Iron Man in New Jersey, eventually being defeated by the vigilante the Wraith.
-Criminal mastermind Justin Hammer hires Whiplash, and with the Melter and the original Blizzard attempt the robbery of an Atlantic City casino, but are stopped by Iron Man.
-Whiplash is released from prison by Hammer and battles Iron Man again as one of Hammer's costumed operatives, and despite overwhelming odds the hero defeats the villains.

-Scarlotti is re-employed by an unnamed consortium, financed by Hammer, to kill Stark employee Vic Martinelli, and is provided with an upgraded costume and weaponry and the new alias Blacklash.
-Despite the upgrades, however, Scarlotti is defeated by Iron Man and humiliated by being dragged before his employers.
-Scarlotti makes a brief appearance as Whiplash as a paid employee of the master villain the Mad Thinker in a failed attempt to kill the hero the Thing who is recuperating at a New York hospital.